GeekyAnts/flutter-starter/use_flutter_starter.md

 3. To add an image or any asset there is a folder named **assets** in the app folder at root location, you can add images under **assets/ images/** and if you want to add google fonts or custom fonts you can create a folder named **fonts** under **assets/**

 4. We have added localisation as a basic set up.
 Right now, 3 languages have been added in our localisation folder but you can add more according to your use case: English, Spanish, French. [here](lib/l10n)
+    And if you want to change the language as per your choice you can provide a constant value to the locale parameter inside the MaterialApp widget.

 ```

 return MaterialApp.router(
 ...

-localizationsDelegates: const [

-AppLocalizations.delegate,

-GlobalMaterialLocalizations.delegate,

-GlobalCupertinoLocalizations.delegate,

-GlobalWidgetsLocalizations.delegate,

-],

-supportedLocales: AppLocalizations.supportedLocales,

 locale: const Locale('fr'),
 );

 ```

-5. We have added **go_router** as a dependency for routing so that same application can be run on flutter_web too, but if you want you can use basic routing as well by just uncommenting the code and using it as per requirements. [here](lib/routes)
+5. We have added **go_router** as a dependency for routing so that same application can be run on flutter_web too, but if you want you can use basic routing as well by just uncommenting the code and using it as per requirements.
+You can add routes that you are planning to use in your application in this file. [here](lib/routes)
+   Below is an example on how you can add a route and return the respective screen.

 ```
-final GoRouter router = GoRouter(

-initialLocation: '/',

-routes: <GoRoute>[

-GoRoute(

-path: '/',

-builder: (BuildContext context, GoRouterState state) {

-return const SplashScreen();

-},

-),

 GoRoute(

 path: '/home',